 On my recent playthrough, I was in awe of how seamless the pace of Paper Mario felt.
 Every chapter is concisely packed with enemies, puzzles, and secrets, making the adventure flow along quite quickly.
-The freshness of the game mechanics in this first title still shine through in through and successfully brought something new to the table (and by table, I mean genre).
+The freshness of the game mechanics still shine through and through and successfully brought something new to the table (and by table, I mean genre).
 The worlds range from buoyant to downright creepy and kindle the necessity for immersion in such a grand game.

 1. Paper Mario: The Thousand-Year Door (2004)